With an ever-growing number of charging stations across the continent, popular city breaks are now open to the EV

 There are around 530 registered charging stations in the capital, giving you plenty of opportunities to plug in and take a wander around charming Montmartre.

 Sitting on France’s Mediterranean south coast, the glitz and glamour of Nice makes for a great sunswept escape.
 With multiple charging points throughout the city, you can leave the car at the station while you recharge your own batteries at the beach.

 Germany and cars – a classic partnership.
 Capital of the modern car industry, some of the biggest names on the road were first crafted in German factories.
 Sporting a famously efficient stereotype, it shouldn’t be a surprise that EV ownership is growing here too.
 From the Autobahn to the Nürburgring, Germany is a country designed for car lovers and increasingly, the EV fan too.

-With over 600 charging stations, it’s easy to get around Germany’s capital.
+With over one thousand charging stations, it’s easy to get around Germany’s capital.
 Explore the historical Reichstag, or marvel at the 18th century Brandenburg Gate.
 With great museums and even-better bars and restaurants, there’s plenty in Berlin to pack out a weekend.

 Munich’s annual Oktoberfest draws millions to the Bavarian city for a fortnight-long celebration of food and drink.
 There’s plenty to see and do at other times of the year, from the atmospheric Old Town to the former royal residence complex.
 There are around 500 plug in points in Munich to fuel the next leg of your European adventure.